SenseLogic/CIBYL/README.md

 When several definitions are provided, only the last provided definition is applied.

 If the `--convert` option is used :

 *   `UPPER_CASE` identifiers are converted to `PascalCase`
 *   `PascalCase` identifiers are converted to `snake_case`

+Identifiers prefixed with `#` or located in string literals remain unchanged.

 ```ruby
 require "http/server";